LudovicRousseau/PCSC/src/README_INTERNALS.txt

 - pcscd open/creates a shared memory segment (EHInitializeEventStructures() in eventhandler.c)
 - static PREADER_STATE readerStates[PCSCLITE_MAX_READERS_CONTEXTS]; is
-  an array of pointers on READER_STATE.  each entry readerStates[i] point to a memory shared segment It contains the state of each readers.
+  an array of pointers on READER_STATE.
+Each entry readerStates[i] points to a memory shared segment.
+It contains the state of each readers.

 - reader contexts are also created and maintained